 The active ingredient in bear spray naturally degrades over time.
 Most sprays, including those from Sabre and Counter Assault, have a shelf life of four years.
 The expiration date is printed directly on the canister.
 Always discard and replace old canisters immediately before heading into the backcountry.
 Also, be sure to store them away from extreme temperatures like inside a hot car or in your garage, where they may freeze.
 This not only causes them to degrade faster but can force the cans to burst.

-While it has currently suspended in-person learning during COVID-19, REI hosts an excellent course on staying safe in bear country.
+While it has currently suspended in-person learning during COVID-19, REI hosts an excellent.

 - The 9 Best Boat Shoes for Men To Wear All Summer Long

 - The 7 Best Wheelchair-Accessible Campgrounds in America

 - The 10 Best Slides for Men To Wear This Summer